q1b/astro-components/packages/position-component/README.md

 ## Why I made it ?

-Made this Simple Component for My Personal Project, It's was **looking useful** So, I Thought 🤔 to share it as a npm package
+-   Made this Simple Component for My Personal Project, It's was **looking useful** So, I Thought 🤔 to share it as a npm package,
+-   Another main reason was, using flexbox is really powerful and there are hidden power, init that can be utilised to create great UI,

 # How to use it ?